enatsek/Debian-Ubuntu/nginx.md

 ---
 ### 3.0.
 Explanations

-Nginx server can host many sites.
-Actually there is no limit on the number of the sites, you can add sites as much as your server's CPU and RAM allows.
+Nginx can host multiple websites simultaneously.
+There's no inherent limit to the number of sites you can host, constrained only by your server's CPU and RAM resources.

-We're going to add some more sites with different properties
+We'll add several sites with different configurations:

 - Local access only
-- Only Accessible by 2 IPs
+- Accessible only by specific IPs
 - Reverse proxy configuration
 - Custom error pages
-- Listening on a different port
+- Listening on a non-standard port
 - No access logs

-There will be only HTTP configurations for these sites, you can add HTTPS access to them as in step 2.2.
+These examples will use HTTP only; you can add HTTPS following the steps in section 2.2.

 ### 3.1.
 Local Access Only
-Our site will allow access only from the server, no other IP's will be able to access it.

-These type of sites can be used for management purposes.

-Create a home for the site, a sample HTML, configure permissions and ownerships.
+This site will only allow access from the server itself, blocking all external IPs.
+Such configurations are useful for administrative or internal management interfaces.

+Create the site directory and set proper permissions:

 ```
 sudo mkdir /var/www/srv1